oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/cleanup.md

 #### Remove the domain.

-1. Remove the domain's Ingress by using `helm`:
+1. Remove the domain's ingress by using `helm`:

     ```bash
     $ helm uninstall sample-domain1-ingress -n sample-domain1-ns